-- ✓ Written verification of eligibility from an approved long-term supports program provider. - ✓ Written verification of ineligibility based solely on citizenship status from an approved long-term supports program provider.
+- ✓ Written verification of eligibility from an approved long-term supports program. - ✓ Written verification from a case manager that certifies that they confirmed eligibility for a long-term supportive services program. - ✓ Written verification of ineligibility based solely on citizenship status from an approved longterm supports program provider. - ✓ Written verification of ineligibility based on client's choice to not currently engage with offered services.

-3.2.1.3 Documentation of Long-term Support Need and Lack of Resources and Supports
+3.2.2.3 Documentation of Long-term Subsidy Need

-Grantees must provide documentation of the need of the individual for long-term housing support and that they have no other resources or support networks that can meet that need.
-The CBRA Certification of Long-Term Housing Support Need form can be used to collect a statement from a qualified party (below).
-Any type of written statement signed and dated within 30 days of program enrollment by the qualified party can be used as documentation.
+Grantees must provide documentation that certifies that a housing planning conversation was completed with the participant in which the case manager or program staff determined that there is a need for long-term housing subsidy with no other suitable resource that can meet the long-term subsidy need.
+The CBRA Certification of Long-Term Housing Support Need form can be used to collect a statement from a qualified party (see below).
+Any type of written statement signed and dated within 45 days of program enrollment by the qualified party can be used as documentation.